sajidjahabarali/sajidjahabarali/README.md

 - 💼 Full-Stack Software Engineer at Sainsbury's Digital, Tech and Data.
 - 🎓 Graduated with a degree in BSc Computer Science from Queen Mary University of London.
-- 🔭 My current projects can be found on [Plane](https://app.plane.so/sajidjahabarali/projects/)
+- 🔭 Projects I am currently working on or planning to start, alongside their progress, can be found on [Plane](https://app.plane.so/sajidjahabarali/projects/).
 - 💬 Ask me about anything related to web development, JavaScript, or open-source contributions.

 ## My Skills